Donald Trump May Have Lost One Of His Fiercest Defenders As Fox News’ Tucker Carlson Condemns Ukraine Call

 “Like a lot of things Trump does, it was pretty over-the-top.
 Once those in control of our government use it to advance their political goals, we become just another of the world’s many corrupt countries.
 America is better than that.”

-Carlson stopped short of backing the impeachment inquiry against Donald Trump, but his condemnation alone came as a surprise to some political experts as Fox News had overall been a staunch defender of Trump.
+Carlson stopped short of backing the impeachment inquiry against Trump, but his condemnation alone came as a surprise to some political experts, since Fox News has overall been a staunch defender of the president.
 Carlson’s condemnation of Trump could be sign of a shift within Fox News, however, as recent reports indicate the network is in turmoil over the impeachment inquiry he faces.

-As Vanity Fair reported late last month, as the impeachment inquiry against Trump was starting to move forward after a whistleblower complaint outlined how he reportedly pressed Ukraine to investigation his political opponent, there is now a significant battle within Fox News on how to cover Trump.
-The report noted there is a growing sentiment within the network that they should move on from openly supporting Trump, and that even fellow Trump-backer Sean Hannity had privately admitted that the whistleblower complaint looks very bad for Trump.
+As Vanity Fair reported late last month, the impeachment inquiry against Trump has started a significant battle within Fox News on how to cover the story.
+The report noted there is a growing sentiment within the network to move on from openly supporting the president.
+Even fellow Trump-backer Sean Hannity has privately admitted that the whistleblower complaint looks very bad for Trump.

 The report added that Fox Corp CEO Lachlan Murdoch is considering a future at the network without backing Trump.